|

 problems are presented below.

-Any space added in the ONUMA Planning System™ can be
+Any space added in the ONUMA System™ can be

 mirrored.
 Choose Yes or No on the Mirror Y pulldown.
 The mirrored